Your AI powered learning assistant

 The video discusses the logistical aspects, including recording for evidence.
 It introduces Christina Seyfreid as the head teaching fellow who will oversee student grading and run office hours with the speaker.
 The schedule for office hours is outlined, prioritizing Yale students on Wednesdays and Fridays from 10:00 to 12:00 in Rosenkranz room 201.

-Access to reading
+Access to Course Materials

 Students can access videos of office hours on the course website.
 Yale ID holders have access to most readings on Canvas, with a few exceptions available in the library.
 Community members can find books at New Haven Public Library or use sets provided by the course.
 The official exam will be held on two alternate dates to accommodate different schedules.

-Exam policy
+Exam Policy

 Exam Policy The policy prohibits the use of laptops, screens, and phones during lectures.
 Slides will be available on Canvas and the course web page for reference.
 The reason behind not allowing video playback directly from slides is due to copyright rules.